-Eating a high-fiber diet can also help improve your cholesterol levels, lower your risk of coronary heart disease, reduce your risk of type 2 diabetes, and lower your weight.
-For people with type 1 or 2 diabetes, a high-fiber diet can also help stabilize blood sugar levels.
+Eating a high-fiber diet can also help improve your cholesterol levels, lower your risk of coronary artery disease (CAD), reduce your risk of type 2 diabetes , and lower your weight.
+For people with type 1 or 2 diabetes, a high-fiber diet can also help stabilize blood glucose levels.

 How Much Fiber Should I Eat?

 A high-fiber diet should contain 20-35 grams of fiber a day.
-This is actually the amount recommended for the general adult population; however, most Americans eat only 15 grams of fiber per day.
+This is actually the amount recommended for the general adult population.
+Most Americans eat only 15 grams of fiber per day.